Celebrating Our 50th Year, 2017New Mark Commons was founded in 1967

-In addition, the 50th Anniversary Committee is compiling a special slide show of remembrances that will be shown at the Clubhouse on Labor Day and October 21.
-We are also publishing a booklet about our history, thanks in part to a $1,000 ROC-N Matching Grant from the City of Rockville.
-New Mark’s matching contribution will be the hours of volunteer work by more than a dozen residents who are involved in planning, interviewing and writing the commemorative pamphlet.
+A special video/slide show of remembrances, posted below, was created and shown at the Clubhouse.
+In addition, the 50th Anniversary Committee asked residents to share their memories and stories, and compiled them in a booklet distributed to each household: “NEW MARK COMMONS: A Community Memoir, 1967-2017.”
+The booklet was published with the help of a $1,000 ROC-N Matching Grant from the City of Rockville.
+New Mark’s matching contribution was the hours of volunteer work by more than a dozen residents who were involved in planning, interviewing, writing and compiling photographs for the commemorative pamphlet.

 The question of how New Mark Commons got its name has never been fully resolved, apart from references to the idea that it represented a “new mark” on the landscape.
 But the addition of Esplanade to our main street certainly provided an international ambience to the neighborhood (and has flummoxed countless residents to spell it and explain it to outsiders.)

 Nonetheless, we do know this: Ed Bennett, developer of New Mark Commons, was keenly interested in the large-scale planned communities being developed in post-war Europe.
 He visited many of them and showed his appreciation in naming most of the streets in New Mark.